ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 For a small annual fee per mailbox, the [Benefactor Circle add-on](/benefactorcircle/) offers additional enterprise-grade features.
 Companies can test all premium features at no cost during a free 14-day trial.

 Unsure whether the add-on will deliver value for your company?
-The chapter '[Financial Benefits](/benefactorcircle/#financial-benefits)' shows how to calculate the value based on your company’s specific needs.
+The chapter '[Financial Benefits](/benefactorcircle/#financial-benefits)' shows how to calculate the value based on your company's specific needs.
 If your company concludes that the add-on does not provide sufficient value, it can still use the free and open-source version of Set-OutlookSignatures.